 The first frame we’ll discuss is the windsock frame offered by the Custom Windsock Co Here.

 To connect this frame onto a pole or something that you can use for mounting, you’ll need a female/female couple that is threaded ¾ NPT (for 18”, 24” or 36” frames) or ½ NPT (for 6”, 10” or 13” frames).
-You will also need a male threaded pole (stub) that is ¾ NPT (usually about 1” OD) or ½ NPT (usually about 3/4” OD) depending on the frame size you have.
-The male threaded stub pole usually isn't larger than 24” long.
+You will also need a male threaded pole (nipple) that is ¾ NPT (usually about 1” OD) or ½ NPT (usually about 3/4” OD) depending on the frame size you have.
 Simply screw the frame into the coupler and then the stub pole into the other side of the coupler

 Mounting your heavy duty windsocks and frame onto a pole for installation infographic